-Next meeting of the
+Next meeting of the International F.A.
+Board: June 1987 in Wales

-12 May 1986 in Zurich

-International F.A.
-Board: (Celebration 100th Anniversary of 1st Board meeting)

 PREFACE

 As usual, FIFA issues the new annual edition of the "Laws of the Game and Universal Guide for Referees" in the four official FIFA languages (English, French, Spanish and German) as soon as possible after the International Football Association Board meeting.